 Microsoft and partners like proMX will work with PSA users to make sure they can make the switch at their own pace.
 Once they are ready to move, they will be offered migration tools.

-When will Dynamics 365 Project Operations become available?
+When did Dynamics 365 Project Operations become available?

-Project Operations will become generally available on October 1, 2020.
+Project Operations became generally available on October 1, 2020.

 Where can I learn more about the new app?

-The public preview for Dynamics 365 Project Operations will start in June 2020.
+The public preview for Dynamics 365 Project Operations started in June 2020.